adavidramos/web1-basic/README.md

 Compiled by [David Ramos](http://imaginaryterrain.com)

 The code structure is designed for clarity rather than for browser performance.
 (Notably, we break CSS out into several files, to help keep code organized.)
-Even so, the slowdowns will be insignificant for most student/personal sites, and the speed fixes are easy to make.

-This project includes elements from HTML5 Boilerplate (see doc/h5bp/ for more).
+This project includes elements from HTML5 Boilerplate (see css/vendor/h5bp_README.md for more).